Minecraft Data Packs / Mob

 Want a fresh new challenge in your survival worlds?

-Rego's Overhauled Illagers (known as "Smart Patrols" in the pack files) reworks the spawn mechanics and behavior of Illagers, improving upon the existing Pillager Patrols in the vanilla game and modifying their A.I. to be much more dynamic in nature.
+Rego's Overhauled Illagers (named "Smart Patrols" in the pack files) reworks the spawn mechanics and behavior of Illagers, improving upon the existing Pillager Patrols in the vanilla game and modifying their A.I. to be much more dynamic in nature.

-Download the .zip and you will find the main pack as well as an extension that adds custom items and loot tables!
+Download the .zip and you will find the main pack as well as two extensions: one which adds custom items, and the other which adds Boss Illagers!

 Main Pack Features